-- (a) AEMO uses the following assessment parameters (factors) to determine the individual reliability of an SRAS, to the extent applicable to the service type: - (i) SRAS Equipment Availability (see section 3.6.2); - (ii) SRAS Equipment Reliability (incorporating start-up performance where applicable) (see section 3.6.3); and - (iii) TransmissionNetwork Component Reliability (see section 3.6.4). - (b) Restoration Support Services may be procured as AEMO considers necessary to support the continuation of system restoration, in different ways and at different locations.
-Some individual reliability factors may not apply to all Restoration Support Services, or may require adjustment as necessary to accommodate the nature of the service. - (b)(c) Information reasonably required by AEMO to assist in its determination of individual reliability is to be provided by: - (i) the SRAS Provider in respect of SRAS Equipment (including SRAS Third Party Assets); and - Note: AEMO would generally require this information in an SRAS offer, under an SRAS Agreement, or under section 8(g) of this Guideline. - (ii) the relevant TNSPNSP in respect of SRAS TransmissionNetwork Components, as described in section 3.6.4.
+- (a) AEMO uses the following assessment parameters (factors) to determine the individual reliability of an SRAS: - (i) SRAS Equipment Availability (see section 3.6.2); - (ii) SRAS Equipment Reliability (incorporating start-up performance where applicable) (see section 3.6.3); and - (iii) Transmission Component Reliability (see section 3.6.4). - (b) Information reasonably required by AEMO to assist in its determination of individual reliability is to be provided by: - (i) the SRAS Provider in respect of SRAS Equipment (including SRAS Third Party Assets); and

+Note: AEMO would generally require this information in an SRAS offer, under an SRAS Agreement, or under section 8(g) of this Guideline.

+(ii) the relevant TNSP in respect of SRAS Transmission Components, as described in section 3.6.4.